 Snellen devised the eponymous chart that is now named after him in 1862 after previous charts had been created but none to the standard of Snellen’s.
 It uses optotypes – standardised symbols for testing visual acuity – of various sizes.
 It usually begins with one large letter at the top and is then preceded by lines of letters that decrease in size.
 The smallest letters that the patient can see unaided usually defines their level of visual acuity.

-Snellen's chart was the trailblazer and became a university known and accepted form for testing eyesight.
-Snellen was also an important contributor in the field of eye health, including areas such as glaucoma, astigmatism, and diseases of the retina and connective tissues.
+Snellen’s chart was the trailblazer and became a universally known and accepted form for testing eyesight.
+Snellen was also an important contributor in the field of eye health, including areas such as glaucoma, astigmatism, and diseases of the retina and connective tissue.